Meniscus tear: traumatic or degenerative?

 • Persistent pain

-Long-term prognosis after meniscus surgery
+Long-term prognosis after meniscus tear surgery

 🔹 Meniscus suture:

-• Healing rate: 60-80% (depending on the type and location of the tear).
+• Healing rate: 60-80 % (depending on tear shape and location).

 🔹 Partial removal (resection):

-• Rapid pain reduction , but:
+• Rapid pain reduction, but:

 🔹 Sled prosthesis: